universedocs/Universe-Docs/README.md

 ### Document Map Search

 Can search the document map graph to locate the document in the library.
 No need to browse the documents figuring out where the document is!
+This is where all the training documents, filled forms, vector diagrams, shopping forms, school interactive books are searched and shown as categorised!

 ![Document Map Search](https://github.com/universedocs/Universe-Docs/blob/master/Document%20map.jpg)